Nakama3942/mighty_logger/README.md

 ## Overview
 The library implements the formation of a beautifully formatted colored text, similar to a log, which has all the necessary information:
-- Logging time
+- Device name and registered profile, system name, etc. (this data is displayed only once at the beginning of the logging)
-- Name of device and profile that logged
+- Log entry time
-- Log status
+- Log entry status
-- Description of the log status
+- Description of the log entry status
-- Log type
+- Log entry type
-- Log message
+- Entry message

 Any information to the output can be turned off (according to the standard, everything is included).
 It is also possible to change the output settings during the logging process.
-It is possible to change colors (class AnsiColorSetInit and HtmlColorSetInitQ).
+It is possible to change the colors of the foreground text and the background.

 - [Content](#content)